geoelectric/lsgaiatest/README.md

                   [--app_name APP_NAME]
                   test_file_or_dir [test_file_or_dir ...]

-List what tests marionette would run for a given set of options.
+List what tests gaiatest would run for a given set of options.

 positional arguments:
   test_file_or_dir     A test script, directory, or manifest